AndrejaKardos/AndrejaKardos/README.md

 **What did you study?**

   I originally studied maths and computer science in Slovenia.
-After moving to Australia, I decided to pursue an advanced, specialised degree in frontend development, with the goal of becoming a well-rounded full-stack software engineer down the line.
+After moving to Australia, I pursued an advanced, specialised degree in frontend development, with the goal of becoming a well-rounded full-stack software engineer down the line.

 <br>

 **What is your skill set?**

-  Current obsessions
+  Actively skilling up in:

           * Nestjs (Nodejs)
           * Nextjs